JadElHakim/JadElHakim.github.io/_posts/2024-09-10-SOC Automation - Configuration of Wazuh and TheHive.md

 ## Important Note

-For this setup, I kept all configurations to `localhost` to simplify communication between the services.
+>For this setup, I kept all configurations to `localhost` to simplify communication between the services.
 Additionally, I set the **network mode** in my Oracle VirtualBox VMs to **Bridged Adapter** so that they could get assigned an IP on the same subnet.
 This allowed me to run both Wazuh and TheHive on the same server without cloud deployment, and I configured UFW on the Linux server to allow communication from the Windows endpoint.
+{: .prompt-info }

 ---